 They offer croquettes with six different fillings: serrano ham —of course!—, mushrooms, cabrales cheese —a strong blue cheese from Asturias, in the north of Spain—, fried garlic shrimps, fried eggs with chorizo and salted cod.

-You can’t imagine how difficult it is to find a good croquette!
-These are all huge, super creamy and tasty but, more importantly, they taste as what they should taste.
+Though croquettes are one of the most popular tapas, you can’t imagine how difficult it is to find a good one!
+These are huge, super creamy and tasty but, more importantly, they taste as what they should taste.
 Sounds weird but… did I mention how difficult it is to find a good croquette?